beaugunderson/genome/README.md

 To the extent possible under law, Beau Gunderson has waived all copyright and related or neighboring rights to the genetic data in this repository.
 This work is published from: United States.

-I am releasing the genetic data held in this repository under a Creative Commons Public Domain License (CC0).
-You can [read more about the CC0 license](http://creativecommons.org/publicdomain/zero/1.0/).
+I am releasing the genetic data held in this repository under a [Creative Commons Public Domain License (CC0)](http://creativecommons.org/publicdomain/zero/1.0/).